 But rarely would you claim a photograph changed history.

 But hey, see for yourself:

-The Marilyn Monroe: Red Velvet Collection, an art exhibit and auction featuring unpublished snaps from Marilyn’s controversial Playboy shoot, now touring the country and stopping in Chicago next month.
+Witness Marilyn Monroe: Red Velvet Collection, a traveling art exhibit and auction featuring unpublished snaps from Marilyn’s controversial Playboy spread, now touring the country.

 The photos are the work of Limited Runs, an online purveyor of vintage photography.

 On display this tour: color separations (The hell’s a color separation?
 Good question.) and never-before-seen pics from Marilyn Monroe’s 1949 “Red Velvet” photo shoot.

 Call it the naked shot seen ‘round the world.

 “In 1949 Marilyn knew a pin-up photographer named Tom Kelly,” explains Limited Runs owner Pierre Vudrag.
 “She agreed to do a nude shoot for him for $50 [laughs] … if Tom’s wife was in the room during the shoot.”